Remember My Name (album)

-Remember My Name is the debut studio album by American hip hop recording artist Lil Durk.
+Remember My Name is the debut studio album by American rapper Lil Durk.
 It was released on June 2, 2015, by Only the Family and Def Jam Recordings.
 The album's production was handled by C-Sick, DJ L, FKi, London on da Track, Metro Boomin, Vinylz, Young Chop and more, with fellow Def Jam label-mates Jeremih and Logic were the featured artists.
 The album garnered a positive reception but critics were mixed on the gangsta rap content and Auto-Tune delivery of them.
 Remember My Name debuted at number 14 on the Billboard 200 and only released one single: "Like Me".
+The deluxe edition adds appearances from Hypno Carlito and King Popo.